TL;DR

 The stark reality is that education costs do not decrease; they increase due to inflation.
 A university degree that costs £50,000 today could easily cost over £80,000 in 15 years' time.

-Therefore, for protecting your children's future education, Level Term Critical Illness Cover almost always provides the best value and security.
-A decreasing policy is fundamentally misaligned with this goal and creates an unacceptable risk that the payout will be insufficient when you need it most.
+Therefore, for protecting your children's future education, Level Term Critical Illness Cover usually provides the good value and security.
+A decreasing policy is fundamentally misaligned with this goal and creates an unacceptable risk that the claim payment will be insufficient when you may need it most.
 This article will explore why in detail, helping you make an informed choice for your family.

 What is Critical Illness Cover?
 A Foundation for Your Family's Security